ZAGE01/First-3D-game/README.md

 The game features many sound effects and background music:

 - Each scene has its own background music.
+(From Silent Hill 2 :DD)
 - In the Main scene, there is also the sound of wind in the background.
 - The Death scene includes sounds of agony.
 - A sound plays when collecting coins.